Stepler17/rsschool-cv/cv.md

 ```
 **********
 ### WORK EXPERINCE
-1. I have been working with the company for 6 months.
+1. I have been working with the company for 6 months;
 **********
 ### EDUCATION
 1. Secondary Specialized;